Abdalah98/Weather-Apps/README.md

-# Let's create the README.md file and save it.
-readme_content = """
 # Weather Apps

 A simple iOS Weather App built using Swift, SwiftUI, and Moya.
 The app fetches weather data for a given city and displays the current weather and a 5-day forecast.